luklue/RaspberryPi-SmartHome/README.md

 php composer.phar require slim/slim
 ````

 We are going to write a small script that we have to execute after every restart of the Raspi.
 This script defines all the GPIOs.
-To create this scirpt type:
+To create this script type:
 ````php
 nano /root/start.sh
 ````